 Although California special needs trusts are not required, they can be vital to your loved one having what they need to live comfortably.
 However, it is critical that the trust is drafted correctly and created in a way which protects your loved one’s benefits.
 Otherwise, this well-intended device could end up harming the person it was supposed to help.

-Law Offices of Alice A. Salvo, we have the experience you need to plan for your loved one’s present and future care.
-Please contact us online or by phone to set up a free consultation today and start your solution. /
+At the Law Offices of Alice A. Salvo, we have the experience needed to plan for your loved one’s present and future care.
+Please contact us online or by phone to set up a free consultation.
+We are here to help, answer any question about a special needs trust and provide a beneficial solution for your family.